 The current town hall in Malbork was erected in the years 1365-1380 in the place of an earlier building.
 Already at the end of the 15th century it had to be rebuilt after the destruction of the Thirteen Years War.
-Another major repairs had to be carried out in 1901, after the city fire of 1899.
-Until 1919, the building served the needs of the municipal self-government, and after its transfer to the New Town Hall, some rooms were used by the police.
-Currently, the Town House of Culture is located in the town hall.
+In 1844 it was renovated, and after the town fire in 1899, further large-scale renovation works were carried out in 1901 under the supervision of C. Steinbrecht.
+Until 1919, the building served the needs of the municipal government, and after its transfer to the New Town Hall, some of the rooms were used by the police.
+The last major renovations were carried out after minor damages in 1945.

 Pawlak R., Polska.
 Zabytkowe ratusze, Warszawa 2003.